Q. If you had to summarise a Knit for Peace holiday what would you say?

 Q. Do I have to be an expert knitter?

-A. No. We welcome all levels of skills.
+A. No. We welcome all levels of skills, but if you are a beginner please let us know.

 Q. What if I can’t knit or crochet at all?